William J. Foley Jr.

 William J. Foley Jr. (December 18, 1923 – June 24, 1984) was an American politician who served on the Boston City Council from 1952 to 1970.

 Early life

 Foley was born on December 18, 1923, in South Boston to Theresa (Liston) Foley and Suffolk County District Attorney William J. Foley.
 He graduated from St. Augustine's School, Boston College High School, and Lawrence Academy.
 He attended the College of the Holy Cross, where he was a member of the school's first Reserve Officers' Training Corps class.

 During World War II, Foley served on the battleship Wyoming and carriers Intrepid and Munda.
-Foley graduated from the Holy Cross in 1944 and the Boston University School of Law in 1948.
+Foley graduated from the College of the Holy Cross in 1944 and earned his Bachelor of Laws from the Boston University School of Law in 1948.
 He was admitted to the bar in October 1948 and became an assistant district attorney under his father.
 In the summer 1952, Foley married Lillian A. McArdle of Nahant, Massachusetts.
 They had two sons and a daughter.